polymorphine/message/README.md

 Not every aspect of created objects can be changed with mutation methods (like in `UriInterface`), that's where the need for common factory interfaces came from.
-Packages that want to rely on abstract psr/message interface, and retain control of passing immutable parameters to encapsulated objects from within their classes.
-For interoperability reasons package includes implementations of [PSR-17: HTTP Factories](https://www.php-fig.org/psr/psr-17/) - check this link for more details.
+Packages that want to rely on abstract psr/message interface, and retain control of passing immutable parameters to encapsulated objects from within their classes will depend on [PSR-17: HTTP Factories](https://www.php-fig.org/psr/psr-17/).
+For interoperability reasons Package includes implementations of these [factories](src/Factory).

 #### Direct instantiation
 Constructor instantiation for each of the classes described below allows to create fully configured